gforge/presentation-grid/SRUG-meetup.md

 &nbsp;

-- Perfect control over the over ouptut
+- Perfect control over the over output
 - Your imagination sets the limit
-- Code professional infographics
+- Code professional info-graphics

 ***